 Here is some “Q and A” from Age Group Vice Chair Brian Elko to assist with the understanding of this policy:

 - Paroling this is going to be up to the Coaches and officials.
 Coaches need to educate their teams and be willing to speak up if they see a swimmer with a suit on at a meet.
-Officials will be DQing swimmers if they see a swimmer compete in a Tech suit.
+Officials will be DQing swimmers if they see a swimmer aged 10 and under compete in a Tech suit.